maxfarrens/continuous-rater-book/_sources/Using_the_app/Using_the_app_mturk_page1.md

 print("HITID = " + new_hit['HIT']['HITId'] + " (Use to Get Results)")
 ```

-If you just want to test

 ## MTurk sandbox mode

-Before deploying your HIT for real, it is a good idea to first run it in sandbox mode to validate the app and debug if necessary.
+Before deploying your HIT for real, it's a good idea to run it in sandbox mode.
 The process of creating a sandbox HIT is very similar to the process of creating a real HIT:

 ```{code-block} python
 import boto3